artefactual/atom-docs/user-manual/access-content/navigate.rst

 * :term:`Thumbnails <thumbnail>` of lower-level digital objects
-* The title of the description to which the digital object is attached (titles are truncated with an `...` elipsis after 25 characters)
+* The title of the description to which the digital object is attached (titles are truncated with an `...` ellipsis after 25 characters)
 * A draggable slider bar (for navigating with touch or using a mouse - right and left arrow keys can also be used for keyboard navigation)
 * If the lower-levels of description include more than 10 digital objects, a